Payments and earnings

-Please note: additional fees may apply if either the buyer’s registered address or the delivery address for the item is located outside of the United States.
+Please note: additional fees may apply if either the buyer’s registered address or the delivery address for the item is located outside the United States.
 Learn more about international selling on eBay, and the Global Shipping Program.

 What’s the experience like for buyers?

 Buyers can use a variety of eBay payment methods such as credit, debit, and gift cards, Apple Pay, Google Pay, PayPal, and PayPal Credit.
 Buyers can also save and store their card information for future use.

 Can buyers from outside the United States purchase from me?

 Most non-US buyers can shop and pay on eBay.com.
 In most cases, the non-US buyer can pay using their local supported forms of payment.